limbernie/limbernie.github.io/_posts/2018-03-01-bulldog-walkthrough.md

 ### Privilege Escalation

 During enumeration, I found two users: `django` and `bulldogadmin`.
 They were able to `sudo` as `root`.
-Unfortunately, I don't have their passwords.
+It's a shame I don't have their passwords.

 ![screenshot-12](/assets/images/posts/bulldog-walkthrough/screenshot-12.png)